Cardiology and techniques to detect cardiac diseases in rabbits

 Although information is scarce, it is possible to diagnose the problem by means of a complete cardiac study including radiography, electrocardiography and/or ultrasound analysis to treat it the cardiac disorder appropriately.

 The heart is located in the thoracic cavity with the apex (tip of the heart) directed backward and slightly to the left; the base is directed forwards.
-As observed in other small animals, the rabbit heart has 4 chambers: 2 atria and 2 ventricles separated by inter-atricular and inter-ventricular septa.
+As observed in other small animals, the rabbit heart has 4 chambers: 2 auricles and 2 ventricles separated by inter-auricular and inter-ventricular septa.
 It has, furthermore, some anatomical particularities:

-The ventricular chambers are separated from the atria by flap valves, which are held in place by tendons.
-The heart valve between the right atrium and right ventricle (tricuspid valve) possesses only two cusps, and not three as usually observed in other animals.
+The ventricular chambers are separated from the auricles by flap valves, which are held in place by tendons.
+The heart valve between the right auricle and right ventricle (tricuspid valve) possesses only two cusps, and not three as usually observed in other animals.

-Right and left atria, which are located in the cranial part of the heart.
+Right and left auricles, which are located in the cranial part of the heart.
 They are small chambers that receive the venous blood from:

-The left and right pulmonary veins, that bring oxygenated blood from the lungs, open together into the cavity, on the dorsal side of the left atrium.
-Each atrium possesses, in addition, small muscular flaps.
+The left and right pulmonary veins, that bring oxygenated blood from the lungs, open together into the cavity, on the dorsal side of the left auricle.
+Each auricle possesses, in addition, small muscular flaps.

-The sino-atrial node - or pacemaker from which originates the heartbeat - is located in the wall of the right atrium.
+The sino-atrial node - or pacemaker from which originates the heartbeat - is located in the wall of the right auricle.

 Further physiological points differentiate the rabbit heart from that of other small animals: